Detroit Health Department Fellowship

-In 2018, with support from U-M Poverty Solutions and the DMC Foundation, the Detroit Health Department worked with CHRT to develop a new fellowship program for departmental staff–one designed to build specific skills and knowledge that would positively impact public health service delivery in Detroit.
+In 2019, with support from U-M Poverty Solutions and the DMC Foundation, the Detroit Health Department (DHD) and CHRT together launched a new fellowship program for front-line DHD staff.
+While many public health training programs focus on specific health needs or concerns, this fellowship was based on elements of the deBeaumont Foundation’s call to action for a more strategic public health workforce.
+It focused on developing essential skills and knowledge that would positively impact health service delivery in Detroit.

 CHRT trained two cohorts of DHD staff in four key areas — systems thinking, communications, policy engagement, and data analytics — in order to improve collaborative and cross-systems work, eliminate silos, and better address social determinants of health.
 The fellowship brought together DHD staff from a wide variety of departments and roles, including maternal and child health, environmental health, lead poisoning prevention, child and adult immunizations, and more.